Tom Graves Memorial (1947-2017)

 In 1981, Tom left The Superior Oil Company to work at Tomlinson Interests, Inc. Working as general counsel for the company, Tom oversaw the legal, insurance, and tax divisions.
 Tom also supervised multi-million dollar budgets for outside litigation and related legal services in multiple states.

-In 1986, Tom joined Adair & Myers, the predecessor of Adair Myers Graves Stevenson, where he developed a wide ranging practice assisting clients with transactional and business matters, bankruptcy and of course, oil and gas.
+In 1986, Tom joined Adair & Myers, the predecessor of Adair Myers Graves Stevenson and Adair Myers Stevenson Yagi, where he developed a wide ranging practice assisting clients with transactional and business matters, bankruptcy and of course, oil and gas.
 Tom served as managing partner of the firm for over ten years.

 Clients began to rely on Tom for his outstanding dedication to any legal matter his clients needed help with.
 His dedication earned him many clients, some of which worked with Tom for over twenty-five years.
 Tom was known as a dealmaker.
 When legal matters arose, Tom would work toward the best solution for his clients.
 Tom understood that all legal matters are different and resolving each one required unique solutions.